 I get some pretty interesting recipe requests from you, my readers, and although I receive far more than I could ever fulfill, I do like to rise to the occasion.
 I am especially inclined to answer the call if more than one person asks for the same thing: gluten-free vegan lasagna, healthy cookies, and easy breakfasts are just a few of the cravings I’ve tried to satisfy.

-So, that all said, if I get this totally wrong, I do apologize.
-This is my version and I quite like it.
-Sarah B’s bubble tea is not pretending to by anything other than what it is – a bubble tea all its own.
+So, all that to say, if I get this totally wrong, I do apologize and I recognize that this is in fact my personal version, inspired by the bubble tea craze I quite like it.
+After all, isn’t that what we all want in our food and beverages?
+Something fun, healthy, and delicious to our unique tastes?
+Sarah B’s bubble tea is not pretending to be anything other than what it is – a bubble tea all its own.

 Tapioca Pearls of Wisdom